customer-dynamics/velocity-webex-cc/docs/features/CAMPAIGNS.md

 6. Click "Import"
 7. Select the "Go to Flow Designer" button to open the flow
 8. Toggle the edit button at the top of Flow Designer
-9. In the right hand properties panel, update the `VelocityApiKey` variable with your Velocity API Key
+9. In the right-hand properties panel, update the `VelocityApiKey` variable with your Velocity API Key
 10. Click the "Validation" toggle at the bottom
 11. Click the "Publish Flow" button